Fixed point theorems for Boolean networks expressed in terms of forbidden subnetworks: Preliminaries

 \subsection{Criticality}

 We say that $f$ is {\bf critical} for a property $\P$, if $f$ has the property $\P$ but no strict subnetworks of $f$ have this property.
-We say that $f$ is {\bf 2-critical} if $f$ is critical for the property to have multiple fixed points.
+Let $\P_2$ be the property ``to have at least two fixed points'', and let $\P_0$ be the property ``to have no fixed point''.
+We say that $f$ is {\bf 2-critical} if $f$ is critical for the property $\P_2$, and we say that $f$ is {\bf 0-critical} if $f$ is critical for the property $\P_0$.
 Clearly, if $f$ is 2-critical, then there exists $x\in\B^V$ such that $x$ and $x\o 1$ are fixed points, and $f$ has no other fixed point (because if $x$ and $y$ are two fixed points and $x_i=y_i=\a$ then $x_{-i}$ and $y_{-i}$ are fixed points of $f^{i\a}$).
-We say that $f$ is {\bf 0-critical} if $f$ is critical for the property to have no fixed point.

-\begin{proposition} Let $f$ be a network on $V$. \begin{enumerate} \item If the asynchronous state graph of $f$ has multiple attractors, then $f$ has a 2-critical subnetwork. \item If $f$ is non-expansive and if the asynchronous state graph of $f$ a cyclic attractor, then $f$ has no fixed point and thus has 0-critical subnetwork. \end{enumerate} \end{proposition}
+\begin{proposition} Let $f$ be a network on $V$. \begin{enumerate} \item If the asynchronous state graph of $f$ has multiple attractors, then $f$ has a 2-critical subnetwork. \item If $f$ is non-expansive and if the asynchronous state graph of $f$ has a cyclic attractor, then $f$ has no fixed point and thus has a 0-critical subnetwork. \end{enumerate} \end{proposition}